matt-curtis/developer.sketchapp.com/_reference/MSGraphicsContextSettings.md

 ---
 title: MSGraphicsContextSettings
+summary: This class holds Opacity and Blending for its associated layer or style.
+Each layer fill also has a ContextSettings such that we can vary opacity between fills.
 rels:
   - MSDocument
 ---

 This class holds Opacity and Blending for its associated layer or style.
 Each layer fill also has a ContextSettings such that we can vary opacity between fills.